khianvictorycalderon/react-asp-net-template/README.md

 ## Backend Dependencies:
 *(Note: Some dependencies are intentionally using old versions for stable releases)*
-- `dotnet add package Microsoft.EntityFrameworkCore --version 8.0.0`
+- `Microsoft.EntityFrameworkCore 8.0.4`
-- `dotnet add package Microsoft.EntityFrameworkCore.SqlServer --version 8.0.0`
+- `Microsoft.EntityFrameworkCore.Sqlite 8.0.4`
-- `dotnet add package Microsoft.EntityFrameworkCore.Tools --version 8.0.0`
+- `Microsoft.EntityFrameworkCore.Tools 8.0.4`

 ## Frontend Dependencies & Configuration
 The following is a list of installed dependencies and configuration settings used in this project.